Mithun Chakraborty: Early life and education

 Mithun Chakraborty was born on 16 June 1950 into a Bengali Hindu family in Calcutta (now Kolkata), West Bengal, India to Basanta Kumar Chakraborty and Shanti Rani Chakraborty.
-He studied at Oriental Seminary and then earned his B.Sc. degree in Chemistry from Scottish Church College in Kolkata.
-After that, he attended and graduated from the Film and Television Institute of India, Pune.
-He was a Naxalite before entering films, but tragedy struck his family, it is widely reported that his only brother was electrocuted and killed in a freak accident whereas his sister Kalyani has confirmed to journalist Pankaj Shukla and others who reached her, that Mithun is the only son of his parents.
-He returned to his family and left the Naxalite fold, even though this posed a grave risk to his own life.
-During his days as a Naxalite, he became friends with Ravi Ranjan, a popular Naxal figure, known to his friends as "Bhaa" (the ultimate saviour).
-Bhaa was known for his manipulative skills and oratory abilities.
+He studied at Oriental Seminary and later dropped out after completing his B.Sc. second year in Chemistry from Scottish Church College in Kolkata.
+Later, he attended and graduated from the Film and Television Institute of India, Pune.
+He was a Naxalite before entering films, but tragedy struck his family.
+It is widely reported that his only brother was electrocuted and killed in an accident, whereas his sister Kalyani has confirmed to journalist Pankaj Shukla and others who reached her, that Mithun is the only son of his parents.
+He returned to his family and left the Naxalite ideology, even though this posed a grave risk to his own life.

 Film career

 Early career (1976–1981)

 Chakraborty made his Hindi film debut in 1976 with Mrinal Sen's art-house film Mrigayaa, for which he won the National Film Award for Best Actor.
-That same year, he played a brief role in Dulal Guha's hit thriller Do Anjaane which had Amitabh Bachchan, Rekha and Prem Chopra in the lead.
+That same year, he played a brief role in Dulal Guha's hit thriller Do Anjaane which starred Amitabh Bachchan, Rekha and Prem Chopra in the lead.

 In 1978, Chakraborty made his debut in Bengali cinema with Arabinda Mukhopadhyay's romantic blockbuster Nadi Theke Sagare.
 He also co-starred alongside Rameshwari in Mera Rakshak.
 A remake of R. Thyagarajan's own directional venture Aattukara Alamelu (1977), it performed well commercially.
 In 1979, Chakraborty delivered another hit with Ravikant Nagaich's spy thriller Surakksha.
-This was followed by a string of successful films, such as Taraana (1979), Patita (1980), Unees-Bees (1980), Hum Paanch (1980) and Hum Se Badkar Kaun (1981) and the Bengali film Kalankini Kankabati (1981).
+This was followed by a string of successful films, such as Taraana (1979), Patita (1980), Unees-Bees (1980), Hum Paanch (1980) and Hum Se Badhkar Kaun (1981) and the Bengali film Kalankini Kankabati (1981).